LinuxForHealth/docs/source/application-configuration.rst

 In contrast, a POJO, or Plain Old Java Object, is a Java class which does not adhere to a specific convention.

-Linux for Health utilizes the "bean" term as this is the term used in the underlying Camel framework when binding objects to a registry.
+LinuxForHealth utilizes the "bean" term as this is the term used in the underlying Camel framework when binding objects to a registry.

-Beans are used within Linux for Health to assist with route and message processing.
+Beans are used within LinuxForHealth to assist with route and message processing.
 For example, the following properties define HL7 decoder and encoder beans used to in HL7 messaging processing::

     lfh.connect.bean.hl7decoder=org.apache.camel.component.hl7.HL7MLLPNettyDecoderFactory
     lfh.connect.bean.hl7encoder=org.apache.camel.component.hl7.HL7MLLPNettyEncoderFactory

-Linux for Health Route Properties
+LinuxForHealth Route Properties
 ======================================
 Route properties format::